THE PHILIPPINES ON A BUDGET: What to Do in the Philippines

 Located in the Visayas region, Bohol is famous for the magnificent Chocolate Hills, which is composed of more than 1,700 hills in an area of about 50 square kilometres.
 The name Chocolate Hills is derived from the fact the whilst the hills are covered by greeneries, they turn to chocolate brown colour or during the dry season.
 Apart from the incredible view of the Chocolate Hills, the province of Bohol also is home to some of the country’s oldest stone churches and relics.
 Travelers also enjoy the Loboc river cruise over lunch.
 Thirty minutes away from the city is the island of Panglao with its serene white sand beaches and snorkelling sites.

 Cebu City is the oldest city in the Philippines and is considered as the centre of economy and education in the Visayas region.
 The Magellan’s Cross, which was erected in 1521 when Ferdinand Magellan, a Spanish explorer, arrived in the city, is a major landmark and tourist destination in Cebu.
-Apart from this, there are several churches, museums, and galleries around the city that you can visit by foot.
+Apart from this, there are several churches, museums, and galleries around the city that you can visit on foot.
 From the city, you can explore the neighbouring islands such as Mactan, which prides on its beautiful beaches and coral reefs.
 The beaches in Mactan are also ideal for snorkelling, diving, or sailing.

 You’ve most likely heard of the Boracay island before you even knew anything else about the Philippines.
 This little island in the province of Aklan in Visayas and is known all over the world for having the finest and whitest sand of all.
 The stretch of the white sand beach is several kilometres long and is filled with a budget to high-end hotels, restaurants, bars, and shopping areas.
 In Boracay, you literally can live on the beach.
 It has been ranked as the best island in the world by different travel magazines and websites and it is not difficult to see why.
 Boracay is one of the most visited islands in the Philippines all throughout the year.